-In 2019, the All In Campus Democracy Challenge presented UD with a gold seal for excellence in student voter engagement because it achieved a voter participation rate of 40% to 49% during the 2018 Midterm Election.
-The ALL IN Challenge is a national competition for universities to increase voter engagement on college campuses.
+In 2019, the All In Challenge presented UD with a gold seal for excellence in student voter engagement because it achieved a voter participation rate of 40% to 49% during the 2018 Midterm Election.

-To encourage schools to work at bettering turnout, Washington Monthly used the ALL IN Campus Democracy Challenge and the National Study of Learning, Voting, and Engagement (NSLVE) information to compile its fifth student voting honor roll.
+To encourage schools to work at bettering turnout, Washington Monthly used the All In Campus Democracy Challenge and the NSLVE information to compile the student voting honor roll.
 The listed schools met multiple criteria:

 - Submitted an ALL IN action plan in 2018 and 2020